 All applicants must submit a cover letter addressing qualifications for the position.
 In order for the Career Portal system to accept a cover letter, please include a cover letter as a page of your resume document.
 The cover letter should specifically address your interest in this position and outline particular skills and experience directly related to this position.

 The following is a job posting for a Survey Specialist Senior position at the University of Michigan Survey Research Center (SRC).

-For over 60 years, the Survey Research Center at the Institute for Social Research (ISR) has been a national and international leader in interdisciplinary social science research involving the collection or analysis of data from scientific sample surveys.
+For more than 70 years, the Survey Research Center at the Institute for Social Research (ISR) has been a national and international leader in interdisciplinary social science research involving the collection or analysis of data from scientific sample surveys.
 Survey Research Operations (SRO) is the operations branch of the SRC.

-- Master’s degree/Certificate in related field and 5-6 years of experience in three or more aspects of survey research (i.e. sampling, data collections. coding, data processing, application programming, analysis, or methodology) including:
+- Master’s degree/Certificate in related field and 5-6 years of experience in three or more aspects of survey research (i.e. sampling, data collection, coding, data processing, application programming, analysis, or methodology) including:

 - Experience planning and managing projects in multiple modes of data collection

 - Experience creating and managing a budget and resources for survey projects of approximately $1,000,000 to $5,000,000 across the year or lower budgets with more complexity

 - Experience using and developing technical systems designed to collect and organize data such as computer-assisted interviewing (CAI) software and/or management information technical systems